-ZSL’s mission is ‘to achieve and promote the worldwide conservation of animals and their habitats.’
-ZSL is committed to ensuring that its mission and values are reflected in the suppliers with whom it does business, and in the products and services it procures.
+ZSL is committed to ensuring that its vision is reflected in the suppliers with whom it does business, and in the products and services it procures.

 In addition to complying with all applicable statutory and legal requirements, ZSL’s suppliers must comply with Ethical and Environmental Commitments set out in this Code as an absolute minimum, and take reasonable steps to ensure that those with whom they have a business relationship do likewise.
 ZSL will work with suppliers to help address non-compliance but reserves the right to terminate its relationship with a supplier in the case of breach of this Code.
 ZSL keeps this Code under ongoing review and may amend or add to this Code at any time.